Scienthusiast/NEUROPSYDIA/README.md

 #### Features :kissing_cat:

-- [x] Use 5 tests and save all data.
+- [x] Run 5 tests and save all the data.
-- [x] Analyse some data and save it in a docx file.
+- [x] Basic statistical analysis (comparing the participant's result to a database) and saving the summary intp a docx file.
 - [ ] Validating the tests and create a database.